chaker999/Apple-TV-Hue-Integration/README.md

 The script installs dependencies from requirements.txt.
 It launches the Flask server in a detached process—no console needed.
 Opens your default browser to http://<host>:<port>.
-Closes its own setup console automatically.
+Closes its own setup console automatically when finished.
 Look for the system tray icon (Windows typically places new icons in the “hidden icons” area).
 The web dashboard should be open in your browser.
 If not, manually visit http://<host>:<port>.

 Future Launches
 On Windows, the script creates a run.bat file for you to double-click next time.
-On macOS/Linux, simply run python app.py & (or setup.py again, though setup is only needed once).
+On macOS/Linux, simply run python app.py & (or python setup.py again, although setup is only needed once).
 Usage
 Windows
 After the first install, find run.bat in the project folder.